Administration

 The Piikani Nation Administration will practice providing quality services using fair and equitable principles that aim to enhance the integrity of Piikani Nation.

-Human Resource is responsible for maintaining the procedures and systems that support the structure of the Piikani Nation Administration for the Head Office under the direction of the CEO.
+Human Resources is responsible for maintaining the procedures and systems that support the structure of the Piikani Nation Administration for the Head Office under the direction of the COO.

-Human Resource is available to answer any questions and provide clarification on any content of existing HR policies and procedures for managers and employees.
+Human Resources is available to answer any questions and provide clarification on any content of existing HR policies and procedures for managers and employees.

 Membership